Robertshannon96/Divorce/README.md

 3) Fit the logistic regression model on the data and train model.
 4) Predict X test future values.
-5) Output performace of model
+5) Output performance of model

-This logistic regression produced an **Accuracy of 98.23%**.
+After these steps, this logistic regression produced an **Accuracy of 98.23%**.

-# Single Decsion Tree
+# Single Decision Tree

 For a second model I chose to apply a [Single Decision Tree](https://en.wikipedia.org/wiki/Decision_tree#:~:text=A%20decision%20tree%20is%20a%20flowchart%2Dlike%20structure%20in%20which,taken%20after%20computing%20all%20attributes) to my data.
-It's important to note here, that unlike in the logistic regression model where the PCA dataframe was used, the orginal data frame was used.
+It's important to note here, that unlike in the logistic regression model where the PCA dataframe was used, the original data frame was used.

 ![Tree](images/tree.png)

-The steps taken to apply this model were very similiar to the logistic regression steps.
-After fiting and training the new model here are the scores of the single decision tree:
+The steps taken to apply this model were very similar to the logistic regression steps.
+After fitting and training the new model here are the scores of the single decision tree:

 The single decision tree produced an **Accuracy of 98.24%**

 # Conclusions and future expansions
-In this project, I took a questionaire survey of 54 features that 170 different couples were asked to respond to.
+In this project, I took a questionnaire survey of 54 features that 170 different couples were asked to respond to.
 The goal was to train a model to accurately predict new incoming survey data on weather or not the couple would divorce.
 With both my models coming in at 98.23% and 98.24% accuracy scores this project was a success.

 In the future I would like to create a user interface by means of a flask app that allows new couples to complete the survey.
 Upon completion of the survey, their results would then be put through my models and a prediction would be displayed for the user.

 # Weakness of study
 In this project there are weaknesses in the data and the study overall.
-The most immediate concern is that all the previous data was collected from couples who were already attending couples thearpy together.
+The most immediate concern is that all the previous data was collected from couples who were already attending couples therapy together.
 Another weakness that was discovered was the fact that some questions answering a "4-Strongly agree" could have completely different meanings.
-For example, if the participant answers strongly agree to "I enjoy traveling with my significant other" and also answers strongly agree to "I can use negative statements about my significant others personality during our discussions" the model has a difficult time distinguishing between these two outcomes.
+For example, if the participant answers strongly agree to "I enjoy traveling with my significant other" and also answers strongly agree to "I can use negative statements about my significant others personality during our discussions".
+The model has a difficult time distinguishing between these two outcomes.

-It's also very important to highlight the fact that 56% of the couples that participated in the survery were in an arranged marriage.
+It's also very important to highlight the fact that 56% of the couples that participated in the survey were in an arranged marriage.